Indochino Men's Made-to-Measure Check Wool & Linen Suit for $299

 It's really simple to set up.
 Create an account or log in to get started.

 Indochino offers its Indochino Men's Made-to-Measure Check Wool & Linen Suit in Blue for $299 with free shipping.
-That's $100 off list and the lowest price we could find.
+That's tied with our mention from five days ago as $100 off list and the lowest price we could find.
 These suits are custom-made to your measurements and specifications at no additional cost and are delivered within two to three weeks.
 Buy Now

 Jos.
 A. Bank offers its Jos.
 A. Bank Men's Reserve Collection Slim Fit Heather Suit in Taupe for $99.
 Plus, Bank Account Rewards members bag free shipping.
 (Not a member?
 It's free to join.)
 That's $999 off and the best price we could find.
 Buy Now